silvia-odwyer/pixels.js/README.md

 Image filtering comprises vintage filters, solarizers, inverters, and over ninety more.
 You can explore these in the Flashback web app, which makes use of the library.

+## Check Out The Official Website
+The official home of PixelsJS is now here! https://github.com/silvia-odwyer/pixels.js

+## Read The Docs
+For complete PixelsJS documentation, we've hosted our documentation on Read The Docs.
+It is currently being published, but for now, you can build our docs by installing MKDocs, navigating to our mkdocs directory within this repo, and then building the documentation with `mkdocs serve`.

 ## Importing Pixels.JS
 ### In The Browser
 [CDN LINK COMING SOON]